 There are many reasons why we rate NordVPN so highly.
 It's a dream for streamers, is a doddle to use, includes a suite of clients and apps for pretty much every platform, and a network of over 5,600 servers.
 It recently terminated its operations in India as well, but, contrary to its competitors, Nord is confident to be able to meet its customers' needs without using fake locations for now.

 But possibly the biggest feather in NordVPN's cap - especially for the online security cautious in India - is its extra, unique security features.
-As well as all the usual protocols and standard 256-bit AES encryption, it also throws in Double VPN (so that your traffic goes through its encrypted servers not once but twice) and Onion Over VPN (sending all your data through the super secure Onion network as well) options that you can turn on if you are particularly concerned about your ISP being able to see what websites you're browsing - or just think the idea of being spied on is a bit distasteful.
+As well as all the usual protocols and standard 256-bit AES encryption, it also throws in Double VPN (so that your traffic goes through its encrypted servers not once but twice) and Onion Over VPN (sending all your data through the super secure Onion network as well) options.
+Those are ideal to protect all your data from the more and more intrusive Indian ISPs.

 On top of all that, NordVPN now calls in PricewaterhouseCoopers every year to carry out a full independent audit on its no-logging policy.
 This makes Nord one of the most secure VPN services around.
 So by all measures, your data should be in very good hands.

 Outside of security, this provider can supply dedicated IP addresses that should again help defeat any potential slow down, and its Quick Connect tool helps you get started on the most optimal server for you.
 Plus, its impressive unlocking power confirmed the provider once again as one of the best streaming VPN services on the market.